ninjablocks/developer-docs/source/index.rst

 Welcome to Ninja Sphere's docs!
 ===============================
 Thanks for being a part of the the Ninja Sphere Developer Community.
 Please note the code is in **heavy development**, with bugfixes and new features being released weekly.
-Please join us on the ninjablocks developer mailing list for all questions/comments.
+Please join us on the `forums <https://discuss.ninjablocks.com/>`_ for all questions/comments.

 Just received your Ninja Sphere?
 ----------------------------------